beartype/beartype/README.rst

 * The functional validator ``Annotated[np.ndarray, Is[lambda array:
-  array.dtype.type == np.float64]]`` also detects the same arrays by generating a slightly slower inline expression calling the lambda function you provide:
+  array.dtype.type == np.float64]]`` also detects the same arrays by generating a slightly slower inline expression calling the lambda function you define:

   .. code-block:: python